-Pro tip: If you are camping at Moraine Campground or are driving your car to the trailhead, I’d recommend hiking to Lake Odessa and Helene then just turn around an backtrack to Fern Lake TH.
-Shuttle transportation back to Moraine Park and Fern Trailhead area takes a long time.
-By backtracking, it will save you time in not having to wait for so many shuttles at Bear Lake and the Park and Ride (see shuttle and camping tips below).
+Pro tip: If you are camping at Moraine Campground or are driving your car to the trailhead, I’d recommend hiking to Lake Odessa and Helene then just turn around and backtrack to Fern Lake TH.
+Shuttle transportation back to Moraine Park and the Fern Trailhead area takes a long time.
+Backtracking, it will save you time by not having to wait for so many shuttles at Bear Lake and the Park and Ride (see shuttle and camping tips below).

 #1: How Much Time Do You Need For Your Hike?

 We always average 2 miles per hour for hikes plus stoppage time to sit and enjoy a snack or lunch.
 However, using the shuttle can take a lot longer than you might think so keep that in mind when you schedule your day.
 See Shuttles and Camping tips below.

 It is very common for thunderstorms to roll in suddenly in the afternoon.
 Always check the weather forecast on the morning of your hike and try to get an early start.
 Make sure you aren’t hiking above the tree line if a thunderstorm does roll in.
 Always carry a warm jacket, a rain jacket, and an emergency blanket.

 The national parks have an amazing shuttle bus system to make it easy for you to get to and from the trailheads.
 In Rocky Mountain National Park you can either:

 - Take the hiker shuttle from the Estes Park Visitor Center directly to the Park and Ride where you switch shuttles to the one to Bear Lake or…

 - You can drive into Rocky Mountain N.P. and park at the free Park and Ride and from here you can get on the free shuttle to Bear Lake Trailhead.